sam-xl/py_trees_parser/README.md

   The `get_goal` method should return the goal request for the action while `validate_result` should return a `tuple[bool, str]` contains the result and the feedback string.
-- `DetectIDs` ([`behavior_tree.behaviors.ActionClient`]): An action client that requests object id detections from the `ToolIDDetector` action server and then updates the `perception.objects` blackboard variable.
-It matches the detected id to the closest object using the pixel location.
-- `DetectObjects` ([`behavior_tree.ActionClient`]): An action client
-  that requests object detections from the `ObjectDetection` action server and then saves them to the `perception.objects` blackboard variable.
 - `Move` ([`behavior_tree.behaviors.ActionClient`]): Execute robot motion
   along the given waypoints.
 - `PlanJointMotion` ([`behavior_tree.PlanJoinSpaceMotion`]): Plan